What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 The damaging effect of payback always goes beyond what is intended.
 People who have nothing to do with our situation can be harmed.
 Example: The payback of hurt feelings with false accusations of abuse, not only harm the accused, but affect the ability of real victims to be believed and helped.
 False accusers seed doubt and put their own selfish desires above all other actual, serious victims.
 False accusers are abusers.

 When confidence is destroyed it’s impossible to get back if we give up.
 Some decisions, such as suicide, are permanent and impossible to recover from.
 Other bad decisions are possible to recover from, but the way back is long, costly and very painful.
+The good news is – recovery is worth the effort.
 We may find ourselves in conditions we don’t like, but as bad as it might seem, it can always get worse by giving up or getting even.

 Although natural, both fight or flight responses to pain are not healthy.
 Fortunately, there is a better way.
 It is said the “the only way to get rid of a bad thought is to replace it with a good one.”
 The same is true about bad habits.